jmuganga54/The-Modern-Javascript/13 Cutting-Edge JavaScript with Babel and Webpack/ReadMe.md

 Now let's continue on with a another easy one.
 Inside of notes function near the bottom we have our `sortNotes` function, this one is going to get copied and pasted into the new file.

 The last function we're going to add in `notes.js` is going to be one that doesn't exit already.
 This one is going to be called `updateNote` and it's going to give us an easy function based way to update a notes title or by or both.
 So currently over inside of the note edit file which I'm going to move over

+Now befor we actually integrate this any further witht the real application we're going to make one file, very similar to notes though a lot shorter than this one, is going to allow us to manage our filters.

+So over inside of the source directory let's make a new file and we're only going to add about 15 lines of code to it.
+We can call this `filter.js`